-- What does the electric potential depend on? - Other charges that creates the field - What about the test charge? - - No, the electric potential is independent of the test charge • - Test charge gains potential energy by existing in the potential created by other charges - Which plate is at a higher potential? - Positive plate.
+- What does the electric potential depend on? - Other charges that creates the field - What about the test charge? - - No, the electric potential is independent of the test charge • - Test charge gains potential energy by simply being within the potential created by other charges - Which plate is at a higher potential? - Positive plate.
 Why? - Since positive charge has the greatest potential energy on it. - What happens to the positive charge if it is let go? - It moves from higher potential to lower potential • - How about a negative charge? - Its potential energy is higher on the negative plate.
-Thus, it moves from negative • plate to positive.
-Potential difference is the same. - The unit of the electric potential is Volt (V). - From the definition, 1V = 1J/C. Monday, Feb.
-6, 2012 can be chosen arbitrarily.
+Thus, it moves from negative plate to positive.
+Potential difference is the same. - The unit of the electric potential is Volt (V). - From the definition, 1V = 1J/C. Thursday, June 6, 2013